 “Thanks to the generosity of Victory Electric’s board of trustees and CoBank, the Sharing Success Grant enables us to give back to the communities we serve,” said Shane Laws, CEO of Victory Electric.
 “We urge all eligible nonprofits to take advantage of Sharing Success and together we can make a meaningful impact in rural Kansas.”

-2019 will be the eighth year for Victory Electric to award a Sharing Success grant.
+2020 will be the ninth year for Victory Electric to award a Sharing Success grant.
 The Bucklin Library received a $10,000 grant in 2012 to help fund the construction of their new library building.
 In 2013, the Mission of Mercy dental clinic in Dodge City was awarded $10,000.
 The grant funded the Stauth Memorial Museum in Montezuma for the 2014 “Suits in Space” Smithsonian exhibit.
 In 2015, local shelter and food bank, the Manna House, was awarded the grant to repair and improve their facilities.
 The Depot Theater upgraded their theater sound system in 2016.
 In 2017, the Ford Country Historical Society made repairs to preserve the history in the Home of Stone - Mueller Schmidt House.
-And last year the Ford County Sheriff’s Office received $10,000 for security upgrades.
+In 2018 the Ford County Sheriff’s Office received $10,000 for security upgrades.